NeetBux-Hash/Tumbler.CameraUpgrades/README.md

    Removes the distance restriction on suspect tagging, letting you tag suspects from anywhere.

 - **Reset Zoom on Exit**
-   Automatically resets the zoom level to 1x when exiting the camera, ensuring consistent behavior.
+   Automatically resets the zoom level to 1x when exiting the normal camera, ensuring consistent behavior.

 - **Disable Suspect Reset Zoom**
    Keeps your zoom level when exiting and re-entering the suspect camera's aiming mode.